Our approach to English

 We go beyond the national curriculum through our focus on high-quality, engaging literature, which are at the root of both reading and writing at Belleville.
 The structure of our curriculum, and our carefully chosen wide variety of core texts, ensure that children have the opportunity to read and write a balance of different text types.

 Reading: We are particularly proud of the work we have done to ensure that children have an excellent reading diet.
 We believe that an engaging diet of reading will encourage children to read for enjoyment as well as knowledge and comprehension.
+Read more about how we teach reading at Belleville.

 Writing: High-quality texts also support the development of excellent writing.
 Children are immersed in a rich diet of texts that have been selected to engage and excite, in order to facilitate excellence and enjoyment in writing.
 Within the writing sessions, children are actively encouraged to develop their initial ideas through a process of editing and revising.
 We publish a number of pieces of writing each term, making clear the audience and purpose of our work.
+Read more about how we teach writing at Belleville.

 In the earlier years of education, reading (through systematic synthetic phonics) and writing (applying phonic knowledge) are inseparable.
 In Reception, there is a balance of daily phonics and writing teaching.
 In Year 1, phonics is taught a number of times a week and the teaching of writing takes place most days.
 Our phonics programme is a school-developed, highly-structured programme using Jolly Phonics as its key element.